dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 ##### Overall distribution per category

-First, we look the overall distribution of pixel values by category (foreground/background) across the different scenes of the dataset.
-For instance, we simply take the values of all background pixels and compute statistical descriptors like mean and standard deviation.
+First, we look at the overall distribution of pixel values by category (foreground/background) across the different scenes of the dataset.
+For instance, we simply take the values of all background pixels and compute statistical descriptors like the mean and standard deviation.

-The following tables show the result for three out of the eight scenarios we analyzes.
-Results for the remaining scenarios can be found in the project's repository [9].
+The following tables show the result for three out of the eight scenes we analyze.
+Results for the remaining scenes can be found in the project's repository [9].

 |     I\_SI\_01          |  TOTAL (RED)  | FG (RED)  | BG (RED) | TOTAL (GREEN)  | FG (GREEN)  | BG (GREEN) | TOTAL (BLUE)  | FG (BLUE)  | BG (BLUE) |
 |------------------------|---------------|-----------|----------|----------------|-------------|------------|---------------|------------|-----------|